Esther 10

 Notes

 Verse 1 mentions a seemingly mundane administrative detail: the imposition of מַס ("tribute, forced labor, tax") on the land and the אִיֵּי הַיָּם ("coastlands of the sea").
-The inclusion of this detail may serve several purposes.
-It demonstrates that the empire continued to function effectively under Xerxes -- the crisis of Haman's plot did not destabilize the kingdom.
-It may also suggest that Mordecai's wise counsel contributed to the prosperity and administrative success of the empire.
-Some interpreters see in this notice a subtle contrast with the lavish expenditure described in Esther 1:4-7: the king who once displayed his wealth in extravagant feasting now exercises his power through the more sober mechanism of taxation.
+The detail serves several purposes.
+The empire continues to function under Xerxes -- the crisis of Haman's plot left no lasting destabilization -- and Mordecai's counsel may have contributed to that stability.
+Some interpreters also see here a quiet contrast with the lavish expenditure of Esther 1:4-7: the king who once displayed his wealth in extravagant feasting now exercises his power through taxation.

 Verse 2 employs a standard formula found throughout the books of Kings: "are they not written in the Book of the Chronicles?" (compare 1 Kings 14:29; 2 Kings 10:34).
 The phrase סֵפֶר דִּבְרֵי הַיָּמִים לְמַלְכֵי מָדַי וּפָרָס ("the Book of the Chronicles of the Kings of Media and Persia") refers to the official Persian court annals, not to the biblical books of Chronicles.
-The reference to this external source is significant: it places the story of Jewish deliverance alongside the political achievements of a pagan king, claiming that Mordecai's greatness is a matter of public, imperial record, not merely an internal Jewish tradition.
-The words גְּבוּרָה ("power, might") and פָּרָשָׁה ("full account, declaration") describe Mordecai's accomplishments in the vocabulary typically reserved for kings -- further emphasizing his extraordinary status.
+This reference to an external source is significant: it places the story of Jewish deliverance alongside the political achievements of a pagan king and presents Mordecai's stature as a matter of public, imperial record, not merely internal Jewish tradition.
+The words גְּבוּרָה ("power, might") and פָּרָשָׁה ("full account, declaration") belong to the vocabulary of kings and heroes; their application to Mordecai alongside Xerxes underscores how far he has risen.

 The book's final two phrases describe Mordecai's ongoing vocation: דֹּרֵשׁ טוֹב לְעַמּוֹ ("seeking the good of his people") and וְדֹבֵר שָׁלוֹם לְכָל זַרְעוֹ ("speaking peace to all his descendants/seed").
-The participles indicate continuous, habitual action -- this is not what Mordecai did once but what he kept doing.
-The word שָׁלוֹם ("peace, well-being, wholeness") carries its full biblical weight here: Mordecai does not merely maintain the absence of conflict but actively promotes the comprehensive flourishing of his people.
+The participles indicate continuous, habitual action -- this is not what Mordecai did once but what he continued to do.
+The word שָׁלוֹם ("peace, well-being, wholeness") carries its broad biblical sense here: Mordecai does not merely maintain the absence of conflict but promotes the flourishing of his people.
 The word זֶרַע ("seed, offspring, descendants") extends the scope of Mordecai's care beyond his contemporaries to future generations -- a fitting conclusion to a book that has just established a perpetual festival of remembrance.

 Interpretations

-The ending of Esther has been read in several theological frameworks.
+The ending of Esther has been read within several theological frameworks.
 Dispensational interpreters have seen in Mordecai's exaltation a type of Israel's future national restoration and prominence among the nations -- a time when the Jewish people will be honored rather than persecuted, in fulfillment of the Abrahamic covenant (Genesis 12:2-3).
-Covenant theologians read the ending as an illustration of the broader biblical pattern in which God preserves his covenant people through all threats, not because of their own merit but because his purposes cannot be thwarted.
+Covenant theologians read the ending as an instance of the broader biblical pattern in which God preserves his covenant people through every threat, not because of their own merit but because his purposes cannot be thwarted.
 The absence of God's name throughout the book is, on this reading, itself a statement about the nature of faith: believers are called to trust in God's providence even when his hand is hidden.

-The parallel between Mordecai and Joseph has led many interpreters to see both figures as types of Christ -- faithful servants who are first humiliated and then exalted, who use their position of authority not for personal gain but for the salvation of their people.
-While the typological reading should not be pressed too far (Mordecai is a flawed human figure, not a messianic one), the pattern of humiliation followed by exaltation leading to the deliverance of God's people is a deep structure that runs through the entire biblical narrative and finds its ultimate fulfillment in the death and resurrection of Jesus Christ.
+The parallel between Mordecai and Joseph has led some interpreters, particularly in the devotional and typological traditions, to see both figures as types of Christ -- faithful servants who are first humiliated and then exalted, and who use their position of authority not for personal gain but for the salvation of their people.
+This is a homiletical and devotional application rather than the teaching of Esther itself; the author makes no messianic claim for Mordecai, who remains a flawed human figure operating within the political realities of exile.
+Nevertheless, readers in the typological tradition have noted a recurring biblical pattern of humiliation followed by exaltation leading to the deliverance of God's people, and have seen in that pattern a foreshadowing that finds its fullest expression in the death and resurrection of Jesus Christ.